Amicable dispute resolution

 Lists of judge-mediators have been established at commercial courts.
 The list of mediators is established by the president of the court.

-3. Amicable dispute resolution procedures before other authorities in the Republic of Croatia
+3. Mediation procedures before other authorities in the Republic of Croatia

 • The Conciliation Centre at the Croatian Chamber of Economy is an independent institution at the Croatian Chamber of Economy (HGK) that provides mediation services with an aim to achieve settlement in civil, commercial, labour and other property disputes regarding rights that the parties can freely dispose of.